demisto/content/Packs/Tripwire/Integrations/Tripwire/README.md

 Tripwire is a file integrity management (FIM), monitors files and folders on systems and is triggered when they have changed.
-This integration was integrated and tested with version 1 of Tripwire
+This integration was integrated and tested with v1 of Tripwire
 ## Configure Tripwire on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.